pd-externals/earplug/README.txt

 # earplug~

-RT binaural filter (HRTF) based on KEMAR impulse measurement
+Realtime binaural filter (HRTF) based on KEMAR impulse measurement

 Pei Xiang, summer 2004
 Revised in fall 2006 by Jorge Castellanos
 Revised in spring 2009 by Hans-Christoph Steiner to compile in the data file
 Updated in fall 2020 by Dan Wilcox

+## Description

+earplug~ is a realtime binaural filter based on KEMAR impulse measurement which allows you to spatialize a sound in realtime.
+It basically takes the KEMAR data set, and interpolates 366 locations where HRTF measurement exists in a spherical surface.
+You get azimuth control 0 - 360 dgrees and elevation -40 - 90 degrees.

 ## Build